 Make extra money to pay off debt

-You could start by selling things around the house you no longer need, for example.
-From there, you can look into branching out to other types of side jobs, including ones you can do online or offline.
+For example, you could start by selling things around the house you no longer need.
+From there, you can branch out to other types of side jobs, including ones you can do online or offline.

 - Paying bills on time